hackages/lit-vs-web-components/README.md

 1. Navigate to the desired folder (`todo-lit` or `todo-web-components`)
 2. Install dependencies: `npm install`
-3. Start the development server: `npm dev`
+3. Start the development server: `npm run dev`
 4. Run tests (for todo-lit): `npm test`